R-W-Jones/DigitalGarden/src/site/notes/Cross-Disciplinary Connections/Hub - Cross-Disciplinary Connections.md

 {"dg-publish":true,"permalink":"/cross-disciplinary-connections/hub-cross-disciplinary-connections/"}
 ---

-Welcome to the Cross-Disciplinary Connections hub, where we explore the interconnectedness between various disciplines in shaping the electronic vehicle (EV) industry.
+Welcome to the Cross-Disciplinary Connections hub, where I explore the interconnectedness between various disciplines in shaping the electronic vehicle (EV) industry.
 From economic and environmental impacts to the intricate feedback loops between technology and society, delve into the cross-disciplinary forces driving the future of transportation.

 ## Navigation